 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Pre-eclampsia article more useful, or one of our other health articles.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-- Pre-eclampsia is pregnancy-induced hypertension in association with proteinuria (>0.3 g in 24 hours) with or without oedema.
+- Pre-eclampsia is defined as pregnancy-induced hypertension in association with proteinuria (>0.3 g in 24 hours) with or without oedema.
 Virtually any organ system may be affected.

 - Pre-eclampsia is a relatively common condition but may become life-threatening for the mother and the fetus.
 It is characterised by maternal hypertension, proteinuria, oedema, fetal intrauterine growth restriction and premature birth.

-- Severe pre-eclampsia is defined as diastolic blood pressure of at least 110 mm Hg, or systolic blood pressure of at least 160 mm Hg, and/or symptoms, and/or biochemical and/or haematological impairment.
+- Severe pre-eclampsia is defined as diastolic blood pressure (BP) of at least 110 mm Hg or systolic BP of at least 160 mm Hg, and/or symptoms, and/or biochemical and/or haematological impairment.